gear-foundation/gear-wiki/docs/examples/claim-storage.md

 This smart contracts example created by Gear represents a Simple Claim storage.

-It is a simple storage operating with Claims.
-A claim is a basic strucure which states some fact about a subject.
-A claim can be issued by a subject, or any other issuer on behalf of the subject (e.g. a university might issue the claim that a subject has successfully graduted).
+It is simple storage operating with Claims.
+A claim is a basic structure that states some facts about a subject.
+A claim can be issued by a subject, or any other issuer on behalf of the subject (e.g. a university might issue the claim that a subject has successfully graduated).
 Whenever a claim is issued it MUST be signed by an issuer (or a subject in case he issues it on behalf of himself).

-Every other contract user can verify any claim with his public key and a signature or check the claim data using one of the claim set's hash (more detail bellow).
+Every other contract user can verify any claim with his public key and a signature or check the claim data using one of the claim set's hashes (more detail below).

 The basic stored value inside the contract is a claim:
 ```rust